starbeamjs/starbeam/packages/universal/renderer/README.md

 Most users will encounter this when using React strict mode.
-Because Starbeam is going with the React grain and cleaning up resources when a component is unmounted, `setupResource` and `useResource` work transparently in React strict mode.
+Because Starbeam is going with the React grain and cleaning up resources when a component is unmounted, `useResource` works transparently in React strict mode.

 ### Resources in React